 The Company is a thrift holding company whose principal activity is the ownership and management of its wholly-owned subsidiary, the Bank.
 The Bank is primarily engaged in providing a full range of banking and financial services to individual and corporate customers in Champaign County, Illinois.
-The Bank also provides full service brokerage activities through a third-party broker-dealer and engages in the sale of tax deferred annuities.
+The Bank also provides full service brokerage activities through a third-party broker-dealer.
 The revenue generated from brokerage services is dependent upon maintaining relationships with the current brokerage providers.
 The Company and Bank are subject to competition from other financial institutions.
 The Company and Bank are subject to the regulation of certain federal agencies and undergo periodic examinations by those regulatory authorities.